Calendar

 Milk and Honey Farm

-Mondays and Thursdays 8-11am, May-October
+Mondays and Thursdays 8-11am, April-October

 Dig, weed, plant, and harvest the tzedakah (donation) garden, educational garden beds, and geodesic dome greenhouse!
 The produce grown is donated or used in educational programs, with each year donating over 4,000 pounds of produce to Boulder county community members experiencing food insecurity.